tcasas/runbooks/docs/turtle-sensor/repl/cert-workflow-runner.md

 - Persists progress to a JSON state file so you can safely stop/resume between steps.
 - Supports:
   - listing steps (no execution)
+  - listing CertFile scope keys with context (no execution)
   - starting from any step
   - pausing between steps
   - overriding issuance/install inputs via CLI flags